tjknoth/cse130-web/lectures/01-lambda.md

 ## QUIZ: Church Numerals

-Which of these is a valid encoding of `ZERO` ?
+Which of these is a reasonable encoding of `ZERO` ?

 - **A**: `let ZERO = \f x -> x`